-Adam Landman, MD, MS, MIS, MHS, Chief Information Officer
+Adam Landman, MD, MS, MIS, MHS, Vice President; Chief Information Officer; Digital Innovation Officer

-As Brigham Health's Chief Information Officer, Adam Landman, MD, MS, MIS, MHS, will be responsible for maintaining a focus on excellence while developing system-wide strategic IT initiatives, with the goal of evolving the next generation of information systems across the BH enterprise.
+As Brigham Health's Vice President, Chief Information and Digital Officer, Adam Landman, MD, MS, MIS, MHS, is responsible for maintaining a focus on excellence while developing system-wide strategic IT initiatives, with the goal of evolving the next generation of information systems across the BH enterprise.
 Landman is board certified in Emergency Medicine and Clinical Informatics.

 Landman received his MD from the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School and trained in Emergency Medicine at UCLA Medical Center.
 He was a Robert Wood Johnson Foundation Clinical Scholar at Yale University, where he also received his masters of Health Sciences.
 He completed graduate degrees in Information Systems and Health Care Policy and Management at Carnegie Mellon University.